department-of-veterans-affairs/vets-website/src/applications/letters/README.md

 Go to <http://localhost:3000/flipper/features/bcas_letters_use_lighthouse> and make sure the feature toggle **bcas_letters_use_lighthouse** is on.

-### How to login into localhost and view the claim status tool
+### How to login into localhost and view the letter service

 1. Go to <http://localhost:3001/sign-in/mocked-auth>
 2. Select ID.me from the drop down list and click the ‘Sign in with mocked authentication’ button.